 Thermic Vent Buckets

-internal check valves.
+Almost all Armstrong inverted bucket steam traps can be equipped with internal check valves.
 A check valve is needed between the trap and the equipment being drained in the following cases:

 - When the trap is installed above the unit drained